 I am not here to argue whether or not what you saw was lewd and uncalled for or if what we experienced was simply a glimpse into a culture about which we are unaware, one where what was done was more acceptable and common than what we are used to seeing here.

 Think what you want.
 I’m not going to try to convince you that there was nothing wrong with the show, nor will I try to convince you something was wrong if you felt like it wasn’t a big deal.

 I think, and hear me out, that perhaps what we need to do is consider an enigmatic story that is very oddly placed in the book of Genesis.
 It is a story that, if removed, doesn’t seem to make any difference whatsoever to the other stories that surround it.

 It looks totally out of place.

-And it is so weird, that is also looks like it was put in our Bibles by mistake.
+And the account is so weird that is looks like it was put in our Bibles by mistake.

 But I am convinced that it is a massively powerful story and that it needs to be in Scripture (just in case you were going to petition for its removal).

 The story is found in Genesis 38 and goes a little something like this: